nubenetes/awesome-kubernetes/docs/kubernetes.md

 * [partlycloudy.blog: Horizontal Autoscaling in Kubernetes #3 – KEDA](https://partlycloudy.blog/2020/05/29/horizontal-autoscaling-in-kubernetes-3-keda/?utm_sq=gg9zmjs4yi)
 * [medium: Build Kubernetes Autoscaling for Cluster Nodes and Application Pods](https://medium.com/better-programming/build-kubernetes-autoscaling-for-cluster-nodes-and-application-pods-bb7f2d716b07) Via the Cluster Autoscaler, Horizontal Pod Autoscaler, and Vertical Pod Autoscaler
 * [itnext.io: Horizontal Pod Autoscaling with Custom Metric from Different Namespace](https://itnext.io/horizontal-pod-autoscaling-with-custom-metric-from-different-namespace-f19f8446143b)
+* [Kubernetes autoscaling with Istio metrics 🌟](https://medium.com/google-cloud/kubernetes-autoscaling-with-istio-metrics-76442253a45a) Scaling based on traffic is not something new to Kubernetes, an ingress controllers such as NGINX can expose Prometheus metrics for HPA. **The difference in using Istio is that you can autoscale backend services as well, apps that are accessible only from inside the mesh.**

 ### Cluster Autoscaler and Helm
 * [hub.helm.sh: cluster-autoscaler](https://hub.helm.sh/charts/stable/cluster-autoscaler) The cluster autoscaler scales worker nodes within an AWS autoscaling group (ASG) or Spotinst Elastigroup.